uzerterter/visualistation/README.md

     - Svelte with Javascript for functionalities
     - D3.js for data visualization
 - **Data**
     - Python Pandas for data manipulation
 - **Version Control**
     - GitLab for collaborative development
 - **SCRUM**
+    - LRZ Gitlab Issues for issue organization and tracking
-    - Trello for task management
+    - Team Gantt for progress tracking

+## Link to Site

+[Here](https://iv2324-projects.pages.gitlab.lrz.de/team08/) you can find our hosted visualization website.

 ## Installation